 - 1 tbsp fresh cilantro

-Heat oil in a large skillet.
-Add onion and garlic, cook until fragrant (3 mins).
-Add can of diced tomato, stir.
-Proceed to add in coconut milk, Hood Sour Cream and tomato paste.
-Give mixture a stir and allow it to cook for 2-3 mins.
+- Heat oil in a large skillet or cast iron.
+Add onion and garlic, cook until fragrant (3 minutes).
+Add diced tomatoes, stir.
+Proceed to add in coconut milk, sour cream (if using) and tomato paste.
+Give sauce a stir and allow it to cook for about 3 minutes.

-Next add sliced peppers and cod chunks.
-Season with salt, pepper and red pepper flakes.
+- Add sliced pepper and cod chunks.
+Season wtih salt, pepper and red pepper flakes.
 Cover and allow fish to simmer for 10-12 minutes.
-About 3/4 of the way carefully turn the cod pieces that are not completely immersed in broth.
+About 3/4 of the way carefully turn the cod, if the fish hasn't been fully immerse in the broth.

 - When done, garnish with fresh cilantro and serve.